ThomasByr/BioInfo-genome/README.md

 - `Buttons` : On the bottom-left panel, you can see 4 buttons.

 The first one is the `Run` button, which will run the program with the selected organism and region.
-The second one is the `Confirm Selection` button, which will confirm the preselection from the tree view.
+The second one is the `Toggle Selection` button, which will toggle all preselection from the tree view (alternatively, you can select and right-click).
 Then the third one is `Dry Reload` which will reload the tree view without altering anything.
 The fourth one is `Reset`, which will reset the system tree and the tree view entirely.

 ## 🧪 Testing